 2018-2020 – Evaluation phase

-In the meantime, here are two papers we have published about the RCT:
+Here are some papers we have published about the RCT:

 The RCT protocol of COPe-support: